jishi/node-sonos-http-api/README.md

 **This application requires node 4.0.0 or higher!**

+**This does NOT work on Node 6+ at the moment**

 A simple http based API for controlling your Sonos system.
-I try to follow compatibility versioning between this and sonos-discovery, which means that 0.3.x requires 0.3.x of sonos-discovery.

 There is a simple sandbox at /docs (incomplete atm)